Meet Our Team in Parrish, FL

 Veterinary Technician

 Brittany joined our team in December 2022.
 She grew up with animals and showed livestock in the Manatee County Fair for 10 years in 4H.
 Working in the veterinary field was inevitable!
 Brittany loves helping pets in need and working together with our amazing team.
-Similar to here at the clinic, Brittany virtually surrounded by animals at home—she has 2 horses, 12 head of cattle (Maine Angus cross), and 2 dogs, Rex (Pit Bull) and Roxy (Mini Schnauzer).
-She has worked with many animals over the years, including 10 show hogs, 6 cows, rodeo horses, show rabbits, and even chickens!
+Similar to here at the clinic, Brittany virtually surrounded by animals at home—she has two horses, 12 head of cattle (Maine Angus cross), and two dogs, Rex (Pit Bull) and Roxy (Mini Schnauzer).
+She has worked with many animals over the years, including ten show hogs, six cows, rodeo horses, show rabbits, and even chickens!
 In her free time, Brittany enjoys hunting, fishing, hiking, camping, horseback riding, and of course, training animals.

 Halley